Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 ### The Code: ###

-Currently, this is a very basic simulation.
-Fundamentally, it just sums up the waves at every point in the user-defined grid size, using the path difference of the waves from each ultrasonic transducer (considered a point source currently), and then log-scales that to a decibel result for that square.
+This simulation sums up the waves at every point in the user-defined grid size, using the path difference of the waves from each ultrasonic transducer (considered a point source currently), and then log-scales that to a decibel result for that square.
+The program also takes into account signal attenuation (both over distance and in air).
 This is a parallelised program, so you will also need to define the number of CPU cores that the program can utilize.

 In future, I will be adding:
- - Signal attenuation over distance
  - Ring arrays with a phase difference between each transducer
  - Transducers that are no longer point sources
- - Much more to come!
+ - Hopefully much more!

 ### Variables: ###

 For you to run the program, you will need to define a few variables:

-plotsize (line 8): This defines the side length of the square plot produced by the simulation cpu_cores (line 9): This defines the number of CPU cores that the program will use when simulating transducers (line 11): This defines the location of the transducers as a list of [x, y] co-ordinate lists. wavelength (line 12): This defines the frequency/wavelength of sound you are simulating (in cm, as that is the standard I am using across the simulation).
-This DOES NOT have to be changed.
-Currently it is set to 25KHz.
+plotsize (line 8): This defines the side length of the square plot produced by the simulation

+cpu_cores (line 9): This defines the number of CPU cores that the program will use when simulating

+transducers (line 11): This defines the location of the transducers as a list of [x, y] co-ordinate lists.

+frequency (line 12): This defines the frequency of ultrasound you want to simulate.
+Currently, this is set to 25 KHz.